It pleased God in his kindness to choose me and call me even before

 wherever he has ventured to and his God has been with him all the way, and

 has performed countless miracles for him by meeting him at his every point

-It is a story of a young man who came from the wrong side of the tracks in Atlanta, GA and managed to escape death and self-destruction, even before his challenges with substance abuse.
+It is a story of a young man who came to realize that for some reason the specter of death always seemed to loom above his head from a very early age, even before his challenges with substance abuse.
 It is also an introduction to his story of a middle-aged man who struggled to maintain a functional addiction and now strives to share his cocaine-induced mindset to bring the reader into the hellish and brutal world of cocaine and alcohol addiction.
 Finally, it is this man's story about redemption, and taking flight in a newly found freedom.
-We meet briefly with Douglas in one of his favorite coffee shops where he has just come in with a handful of tracts that he passes out to countless people on street corners downtown and during major social events like ball games, concerts, and conventions.
+We meet briefly with Douglas in one of his favorite coffee shops where he has just come in with a handful of tracts that he passes out to countless people no street corners downtown and during major social events like ball games, concerts, and conventions.